 I will deal with each only briefly.
 You can look up the links provided for more detailed analysis.

 - Senate Voting reform was an initiative of the Greens (rather than Malcolm or the Liberals) that began a decade ago with Bob Brown in 2004 introducing legislation to reform Senate voting.
 Idealistically to limit party control over preferences between parties for “Above the Line” (ATL) voters, the new system still harvests preferences through the order in which candidates are listed.
 Ungrouped Candidates don’t get a look in at all with ATL voting.
 So independents will most certainly be disadvantaged.
-Yet it is the independents which have often held the major parties to account properly for their policies to the people, rather than the normal a priori of factions, lobbyists and party ideology.
+Yet it is the independents which have often held the major parties to account adequately for their policies to the people, rather than the normal a priori of factions, lobbyists and party ideology.
 People at the voting booth rarely have the time, inclination or education to understand all the issues.
 People’s political allegiances in most “democracies” are largely driven by irrational fears, family alliances, emotional opinions unrestrained by cognitive dissonance, and driven by self-interested media manipulation.
 When you consider that despite the protests about preferences, that each voter has complete control over them by simply voting “Below the Line” (BTL), and yet only 3% do, then what does that say about the average voter?
 Does not the problem with voting and preferences boil down to the propensity of Australians to be too lazy, too busy, too preoccupied, too disinterested, too ambivalent, too apathetic, too overwhelmed, too angry, too helpless, too pessimistic, too disempowered to make complex choices about voting.
 And that is what the Greens and the Liberal Government are counting on.

 - Malcolm Turnbull’s own words about Media ownership reform to Leigh Sales were that they were “…kicked into the long grass, never to be seen again, apparently; taken out.
 It is now the Government’s policy.“.
 Historically, not even the “captain’s calling” Abbott had tried to deregulate the media laws despite his efforts to reduce what he referred to as “Red Tape“.
 Instead the influences appear to originate from lobbyists from commercial media outlets that have worn bare, the red carpet trail to Canberra to argue their case.
 Does the public want a diminishment of media laws that results in fewer voices in rural media or local news and permit a concentration of media in singular hands (guess who’s) as mergers and acquisitions occur?

-- Funding for domestic violence prevention from Turnbull represented a fraction on the money originally stolen by Abbott (1/3rd), which he then re-invested in an odd assortment of extras not highly sought after by any woman’s support groups.
-Websites, GPS bracelets, alternative legal aid, police counselling, locks, CCTV & 20,000 mobile phones benefits IT professionals, security companies, police, and communication providers more than it does abused women.
+- Funding for domestic violence prevention from Turnbull represented a fraction of the money originally stolen by Abbott (1/3rd), which he then re-invested in an odd assortment of extras not highly sought after by any woman’s support groups.
+Websites, GPS bracelets, alternative legal aid, police counselling, locks, CCTV & 20,000 mobile phones benefit IT professionals, security companies, police, and communication providers more than it does abused women.
 What women’s groups asked for was Shelters but wherever Malcolm got his ideas from it wasn’t from the afflicted women.

 - CSIRO was another example of only a portion of the $110M Abbott cut being reallocated with completely unasked for commercial provisions.
 As with Domestic Violence where many of the legal services and shelters were gone by the time Malcolm gave some money back, several CSIRO projects complete with the experts that researched them were also gone.
-Abbott had installed a venture capitalist, Larry Marshall as CSIRO chief executive who only a month ago astonished the scientific world by abandoning climate data gathering and modeling.
+Abbott had installed a venture capitalist, Larry Marshall, as CSIRO chief executive who only a month ago astonished the scientific world by abandoning climate data gathering and modelling.
 Turnbull’s refunding itself was tied to increased commercialisation of research.

 - Malcolm’s efforts for business continuity and changing corporate bankruptcy laws are based on the Productivity Commission’s report on insolvency law, where such things as “reducing personal bankruptcy to one year”, “introducing a safe harbour for directors during restructuring” and “nullifying ipso facto contract clauses” have captured Malcolm’s attention.
 Malcolm has cherry picked these from the Productivity report – which in other circumstances he appears not to have read (see point 8).
 The collective of Australia’s less reputable fraudsters in Business are positively ecstatic at these protections for consumers dissolving.
 The question has to be for whom does the benefit of such changes serve, Business corporates or consumers?
 Let the buyer/voter beware!

 - Abbott’s aggressively ideological agenda to protect coal at the expense of the Clean Energy Finance Corporation (CEFC), by directing it to cease investment in wind farms and domestic-scale solar projects and the cutting of $435 million from the Australian Renewable Energy Agency’s budget (ARENA); has seen some change under Malcolm Turnbull.
 Originally Malcolm had refused to support the CEFC which had been turning a profit at 3 per cent over the bond rate.
-Then in a rapid change of mind, Malcolm announced a new “Clean Energy Innovation Fund” (CEIF) to be in a manner managed by both these organizations.
+Then in a rapid change of mind, Malcolm announced a new “Clean Energy Innovation Fund” (CEIF) to be in a manner managed by both these organisations.
 The problems with the proposal are multiple.

-- The term “fund” is a misnomer, because what it is, is a loan.
+- The term “fund” is a misnomer because what it is, is a loan.

-- ARENA’s management is limited as it has been stripped of it’s powers
+- ARENA’s management is limited as it has been stripped of its powers

 - Requiring a return on investment will limit the scope of renewable innovation in Australia.